 Understanding how a country generates its power in a case study can lead to trade insights for a given region.
 Emerging trends also highlight policy priorities.

-So, I built an app that could be used by economists and policymakers alike to support their own efforts to explore global electricity trends.
+To that end, I built an interactive web app that could be used by economists and policymakers alike to support their own efforts to explore global electricity trends.

 The UN Energy Statistics Database